 “We’re one family, and there are thousands of families like us that have huge holes in their lives,” she said.
 “I wonder sometimes if it’s worth it, but he believed in what he was doing, and I owe him the respect of respecting his decision.”

 Pyeatt’s sister, Emily Smalley, and her two children also attended the event, as did members of the 2nd Radio Battalion; Marine Brig.
 Gen. Vincent R. Stewart, Marine Corps director of intelligence; and former secretary of the Army and of Veterans Affairs, retired Army Lt.
 Gen. Togo D. West Jr.

-Posted by Veterans Today on Jun 29 2011, With 0 Reads, Filed under Vet News.
+Posted by GPD on June 29, 2011, With 0 Reads, Filed under Veterans.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.